4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 | **What should be in memory** | Simple paging requires all pages required to be in memory unless overlays are used.
 Virtual paging reads in pages as needed by writing a page out to disk | Simple segmentation requires all segments required to be in memory.
 Virtual Segmentation reads in segments as needed by writing a one or more segments out to disk |

 **Principle of Locality**
+- Possible to guess which portions of a process are needed in the future
+	- Program/Data references tend to cluster up
+	- Only a few portions are needed in a short time
+- Avoids thrashing
+	- State where system spends most of its time swapping portions rather than executing instructions

 **Support needed for Virtual Memory**
+- What must be available in a system for virtual memory to be practical and effective
+	- Hardware must support paging & segmentation
+	- OS must include software for managing the movement of pages and/or segments to/from main and secondary memory

 **Paging**
 **Inverted Page Table**